-Leanne Smith is in her fourth season as head women's golf coach for the Bulldogs after serving as an assistant coach with the Drake men's and women's golf programs from 2006-10.
+Leanne Smith is in her fifth season as head women's golf coach for the Bulldogs after serving as an assistant coach with the Drake men's and women's golf programs from 2006-10.

-This past season, Drake earned top-10 finishes in six of the 10 tournaments the Bulldogs played in.
-Injuries to redshirt freshman Kimmy Askelson and redshirt sophomore Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
-Junior Hadley Jennings registered a team-best 78.9 scoring average over 30 rounds, while senior Chelsey Falk and sophomore Danielle Brooks posted 80.0 and 81.7 scoring averages, respectively, in 30 rounds apiece.
+During the 2012-13 season, Drake earned top-10 finishes in six of the 10 tournaments the Bulldogs played in.
+Injuries to Kimmy Askelson and then redshirt sophomore Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
+Jennings registered a team-best 78.9 scoring average over 30 rounds, while senior Chelsey Falk and Danielle Brooks posted 80.0 and 81.7 scoring averages, respectively, in 30 rounds apiece.

 Falk closed out her Drake women's golf career in style shooting a 79 during the final round of the Missouri Valley Conference Championship to earn a ninth-place finish.
 By virtue of her showing, Falk collected top-18 flag honors with a 54-hole mark of 244 (82-83-79).
 Only four golfers turned in a lower score over the final 18 holes than did Falk.

-The Bulldogs garnered 42 rounds in the 70's this fall, including a team-best performance from Jennings scoring 79 or better in a team-best 17 rounds during the season.
+The Bulldogs garnered 42 rounds in the 70's during the 2012 fall campaign, including a team-best performance from Jennings scoring 79 or better in a team-best 17 rounds during the season.

 Off the course, Jennings garnered first-team MVC Scholar-Athlete accolades for the first time.